vae-ft-mse-840000-ema-pruned.safetensors

 - Compare against

-or baked VAEs to assess output quality per use case
+vae-ft-mse-560000or baked VAEs to assess output quality per use case

 ๐ ComfyUI Setup Instructionsโ